ni/measurement-plugin-labview/docs/README.md

 ### Generating a LabVIEW measurement client programmatically

-This helps to facilitate the integration and automation of the client generation process in LabVIEW applications, which in turn helps in streamlining the process of invoking measurements within the user application.
+This facilitates the automation of the measurement client generation in LabVIEW applications, which helps in invoking measurements within the user application.

-- For generating a LabVIEW measurement client programmatically
+- To generate a LabVIEW measurement client programmatically
   - Open the Block Diagram of your application (or) Create and save a new VI.
   - Navigate to `Measurement I/O` → `Measurement Plug-In SDK` → `Client Generator` → `Generate
     Client.vi` in the palette.

     ![Generate Client VI](images/Generate%20Client%20VI.png)

-  - Drag the `Generate Client.vi` to the Block diagram.
+  - Add the `Generate Client.vi` to the Block diagram.
   - Wire the `service class` name of any available measurement plug-in and a valid `project path` to this VI to generate client for the measurement plug-in.
   - By default, the `Generate Client.vi` creates a measurement plug-in client library named after the service class.
-If you want to use a different name for the client library, you can provide a custom name through the `client name` input of the VI.
+    - If you want to use a different name for the client library, you can provide a custom name through the `client name` input of the VI.

 Note: